alecpizz/SpotImplementation/FOR NEXT CAPSTONE.md

 - What Inverse Kinematics (IK) is and how a basic trigonometry implementation of that works.
 - General Webots and Python knowledge.
 - AVOID ROS2 IF YOU VALUE YOUR TIME.
 It'll only be really useable on linux.
+- If you need further information, please email Alec at apizziferro@mail.bradley.edu